HOLISTIC DESIGN STRATEGIST

 about Denise Shanté Brown

 Through design and healing practices, Denise has uncovered ways to navigate and make meaning of her lived experiences with depression.
-Because she knows what it’s like to feel weighed down, she creates space to develop meaningful tools and strategies with Black women needing a compassionate support system that awakens their capacity for self-leadership, sustained health, joy, and self-recovery.
+Because she knows what it’s like to feel weighed down, she creates space to develop liberating tools and strategies with Black women needing a compassionate support system that awakens their capacity for self-leadership, sustained health and self-recovery.
 Denise approaches her work with deep vulnerability to remind women that we can transform the way that we care for ourselves and possibilities for healing can be accessed within our own creative wisdom.

 As someone integrating the transformative power of design with the audacity to be well, Denise’s work engages the whole self.
 She has designed health interventions and listening session models for community leaders within organizations, facilitated creative dialogue and educational workshops on self-compassion and mindful social practice, and conducted design research on mental and emotional wellbeing that emphasizes the stories of people behind the data.
 Much of her applied knowledge was birthed from her Master’s degree in Social Design from the Maryland Institute College of Art, and the rest can be attributed to her curiosity and intuition.
 The culmination of her thesis led to her current role of Robert W. Deutsch Social Design Fellow and The Institute for Integrative Health Nature Sacred Fellow in Baltimore, Maryland.

-When pausing from the ever-evolving workflow to actualize health equity and justice, you can find Denise making time for quiet reflection in nature throughout the city, writing poetic reflections in her journal, capturing insights on post-it notes, and finding reasons to rewatch highly-melanated episodes of Issa Rae’s, Insecure.
+When pausing from the ever-evolving workflow to actualize health equity and design justice, you can find Denise making time for quiet reflection in nature throughout the city, writing poetic reflections in her journal, capturing insights on post-it notes, and finding reasons to rewatch highly-melanated episodes of Issa Rae’s, Insecure.

 Credentials & Trainings